North East Mall: 1999–2004: Expansion and power center

-At the same time in 1999, the first parking structure were both completed.
+At the same time in 1999, the first parking structure was completed.
 Four parking garages were also constructed as part of the 1998–2001 remodeling.
 A new South Wing was built, containing 28 store spaces.

-In the fall of 2000, Saks Fifth Avenue opened as the first and only store in Tarrant County inside a 100,000 sq ft space at the mall.
+In 2000, Saks Fifth Avenue opened as the first and only store in Tarrant County inside a 100,000 sq ft space at the mall.

 When North East Mall held its official re-dedication on September 15, 2001, the center encompassed 1,749,000 leasable square feet and 168 stores and services.
 It was then the second-largest enclosed shopping mall in the Dallas–Fort Worth metroplex and the second-largest in Texas, following The Galleria in Houston.

 2005–present

-In September 2006, it was announced that Saks Fifth Avenue would be shuttering this location as part of a restructuring.
+In September 2006, Saks Fifth Avenue announced it would be shuttering as part of a strategy implemented to improve profits margins substantially by electing to shutter nearly thirty five percent of its entire base over the course of several years.

 A BJ's Brewhouse opened outside the mall in 2009.

 On January 23, 2014, Dallas Morning News reported that new additions were coming to North East Mall, which were expected to open in spring 2014.
 On January 27, 2014, KTVT reported that the construction on State Highway 183 was decreasing the population of the mall, as well the sales.

 On June 30, 2014, it was reported by the Fort Worth Business Press that according to Simon, new additions were coming to the mall.

 On November 1, 2019, a major scale refurbishment of the JCPenney store would be completed.
-The store would have its lighting fixtures, departments and internal embellishments replaced.

-Around the beginning of the early 2020's saw several storied traditional department store retailers update its brick-and-mortar divisions after being disrupted by several digital retailers in recent years.
+The dawn of the 2020s saw several storied traditional department store retailers update its brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years in addition to the COVID-19 pandemic.

-On August 6, 2019, it was announced that Sears will shutter as part of an ongoing effort to phase out of its traditional brick-and-mortar divisions.
+On August 6, 2019, it was announced that Sears will shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.

-On May 7, 2020, Nordstrom, which maintains several additional outposts close by, also announced plans to shutter along with several additional locations around this country as a direct result of pulling back because of the COVID-19 crisis, causing it to focus on its remainder highest achieving locations.
+On May 7, 2020, Nordstrom, which also maintains several additional outposts nearby, announced plans to shutter along with several additional locations as a direct result of pulling back because of the COVID-19 pandemic.

-Several additional replacement tenants for each space are each reportedly in the midst of early on discussions.
+Stores such as Banana Republic, Brighton Collectibles, Regis, FootAction, Motherhood Maternity, Papaya, Rue 21, Forever 21, and GNC closed in the years since the pandemic began.
+However, new stores such as Bandai Gashapon, Miniso, FYE, Aerie, Shapers, and Offline by Aerie have opened, and new stores such as Lovisa and DotDotBang are on the way.
+The mall still retains an impressive roster of tenants such as Fossil, Sephora, American Eagle, Hollister, PacSun, Francesca’s, Pandora, Michael Kors, See’s Candies, White House Black Market, Chico’s, and many more.